saswatadash/Lampstack/README.md

 # cookbooksworkstation

-TODO: Enter the cookbook description here.

-This cookbook will feature a basic lampstack creation - spin up an ubuntu instance, install httpd/apache service, install MYSQL server and load PHP.
+This cookbook features creation and comfiguration of a lampstack.

+Requirements

+Supported platforms
+Debian
+Ubuntu

+Recipes
+cookbooksworkstation::apache_httpd
+cookbooksworkstation::database
+cookbooksworkstation::php

+Usage
+This cookbook provides a default recipe with customised attributes to be able to spin up the necessary infrastructure.